chingu-voyage5/Geckos-Team-10/README.md

 # General Usage
   Users will be able to:
    1. Obtain information about mediation
-   2. Meditate for 3-,5- and 7-minutes
+   2. Meditate for 3, 5- and 7 minutes
    3. Users will get a congratulations screen at the end of meditation.
 # Categories
   1. Home page
     [ a.
 Quotes on homepage
     b.
 Silhouettes of yoga poses ]
   2. 3 min timer
-    a.
-Quotes on timer
+   [ a.
+Quotes on timer ]
   3. 5 min timer
-    a.
-Quotes on timer
+    [ a.
+Quotes on timer ]
   4. 7 min timer
-    a.
-Quotes on timer
+      [ a.
+Quotes on timer ]
   5. Congratulations
   8. About Page